-Service Connect and why do you need it?
+Automate Service Connect, and why do you need it?

-- When you enter a sales order into a customer relationship management (CRM) solution, such as Epicor Clientele, you can create an invoice and a purchase order in Epicor Enterprise.
+- When you enter a sales order into a customer relationship management (CRM) solution, Epicor Clientele, you can create an invoice and a purchase order in Epicor® Enterprise.
 The invoice and purchase order use some of the sales order data, and some of the sales order data may be converted to match what the financial application expects.

-- When you enter a new employee into the human resources (HR) system, you can send a request to set up a new account to the payroll application as well as send an email welcoming the employee to the company.
+- When you enter a new employee into the human resources (HR) system, you can send a request to set up a new account to the payroll application and send an email welcoming the employee to the company.

 - You can create a new customer record using a spreadsheet and then run a query against the database to retrieve updated customer table data.

-- When a credit hold is placed on a customer, you can send an email to the customer’s sales account manager.
+- When a credit hold is placed on a customer, you can email the customer’s sales account manager.

-- You can regularly import queued external support requests into an automated customer support system.
+- You can regularly import external support requests into an automated customer support system.

-If you want to know more about Service Connect or you have a need for it now, our IT staff, led by Jon Farley, are ready to assist you.
+If you want to know more about Service Connect or you need it now, our IT staff, led by Jon Farley, are ready to assist you.
 Call us at 818-887-9162.

 Service Connect Document Transformation